 I first had a yoghurt curry when it was cooked by a Persian (Irani) lady in Sydney for a group attending an Ayurvedic seminar.
 We helped ourselves to rice and curry and moved outside to sit in the sun, chatting and laughing as a group of like minded people do.
 Then suddenly there was silence.
 The absolute wonder of this curry carried us away and the only sound was sighs of great satisfaction.

 Yoghurt Curry, no matter the type or style, is wonderful spiced dish where the flavours are carried on silky, beautiful yoghurt.
 How special this easy curry is.
-It is a fairly standard recipe, where a a double layer of spiciness is achieved through a spice paste for the yoghurt, and the tadka added at the end.
+This one is a fairly standard recipe, where a a double layer of spiciness is achieved through a spice paste for the yoghurt, and the tadka added at the end.

-I love yoghurt and this dish is a firm favourite.
+If you love yoghurt this dish will become a firm favourite.